 CTC Math doesn't waste a lot of time with pointless animations and “praise.”
 For each topic area, the program shows a reward ribbon symbol that varies by level of accomplishment: bronze, silver, gold, and platinum.
 The program also provides certificates of accomplishment for each section that parents can print out if they wish.
 Parents can access detailed reports showing topics studied, time spent, and quiz and test scores.
 Reports and certificates can also be automatically emailed to the parent or teacher as well.

 The early courses are labeled for kindergarten through sixth grade.
-These are followed by the Basic Math and Pre-Algebra course, a broad course that seems to “catch up” the scope and sequence.
+These are followed by the Basic Math and Pre-Algebra course.
 Immediately following the Basic Math and Pre-Algebra course are Elementary Measurement and Elementary Geometry.
 The latter two courses cover geometry topics that are usually taught before high school level geometry, so students should complete the group of all three courses before tackling high school courses.
 There should be plenty of time to do so.

 Students at all levels need to be familiar with paper-and-pencil math.
 Older students will need to do some paper-and-pencil work to solve complex problems in CTC Math.
 However, younger students also need to be given opportunities for paper-and-pencil problem solving since CTC Math at younger levels rarely makes their use necessary.
-A supplemental workbook, handwritten problems, or computer-generated worksheets should do the trick at little or no cost.
+The Question Bank Wizard solves this problem if you use it to create printable worksheets.